Authorities puzzle over motive for German knife attack - News Break

 “Thank God we people managed to scare him a little bit, distract him, he got tired, and thank God it didn’t turn out even worse,” the man, whose name was given only as Kadir A., told RTL television.

-Herrmann described using a shot to the leg to stop an assailant as a “textbook" move.
+Wuerzburg police’s use of a shot to the leg to stop the assailant is typical for Germany.
 Bavaria’s rules on use of police weapons state that firearms should only be used to make perpetrators unable to attack or flee, and that a shot which is near-certain to kill is only permitted if it's the only way to prevent danger to the life of others.

 The rules call for officers to aim at the legs where possible.